-The Off Festival, a jazz and blues event, is held in Sibenik in mid-July; 2017 will be the 11th event.
+The Off Festival, a jazz and blues event, is held in Sibenik in mid-July.

-The 10th Millennium Jump takes place in Zadar at the end of July 2017.
-Locals (and any other willing participants) gather on the waterfront to all jump into the sea at the same time.
+The Millennium Jump takes place in Zadar at the end of July each year.
+Locals (and any other willing participants!) gather on the waterfront to all jump into the sea at the same time.
 Around 1,500 people take part each year; here’s a video from In Your Pocket explaining a bit more about the event.
 Fun to join if you’re there!